For a row LayoutMorph, the major axis is x, and the minor axis is y. For a column LayoutMorph, the major axis is y, and the minor axis is x.

 Figure 2.5: Default alignment

-To change the major axis alignment, send to the layout morph the message #axisEdgeWeight: with a floating-point argument between 0 and 1.
+To change the major axis alignment, send the message #axisEdgeWeight: to the layout morph with a floating-point argument between 0 and 1.
 The argument should be 0 for left-align, 0.5 for center, or 1 for right-align.
 The following symbols can also be used for the argument:

 layout axisEdgeWeight: #center.